dassoumyamoy00/To-Do-List/README.md

 At some point of time, we always feel of jotting down the important activities/points in the form of list, so that it is visually attractive, at a glance to the user at any time.

-Hence, I have tried to come up with a simple web application which can used as a To-Do List, or as a Shopping List.
+Hence, I have tried to come up with a simple web application which can used as a To-Do List, Check List or as a Shopping List.

 ## Features

 1. Data of any length can be added without disturbing the interface
-2. Once an activity/entry is done, it can be striked out by clicking on the radio button and again can be undone; without deleting that complete entry
+2. *Cross Off Tasks* : Once an activity/entry is done, it can be striked out by clicking on the radio button and again can be undone; without deleting that complete entry
 3. Data from the list can be deleted in any order

 ## Languages